tomjoht/tomjoht.github.io/_restapicourse/pubapis_raml.md

 {% include restapicourse.html %}

 ## About RAML
 RAML stands for REST API Modeling Language and is similar to Swagger and other API specifications.
-RAML is backed by Mulesoft, a commercial API company, and uses a more YAML-based syntax in the specification.
+RAML is backed by [Mulesoft](https://www.mulesoft.com/), a commercial API company, and uses a more YAML-based syntax in the specification.

-Similar to Swagger, once you create a RAML spec, it can be consumed by different platforms to parse and display the information in attractive outputs.
-The RAML spec tries to be human-readable, efficient, and simple.
+Similar to Swagger, once you create a RAML file that describes your API, it can be consumed by different platforms to parse and display the information in attractive outputs.
+The RAML format, which uses YML syntax, tries to be human-readable, efficient, and simple.

 <figure><img src="{{ "/images/restapicourse/ramlexample.png" | prepend: site.baseurl }}" alt="Sample RAML output in API Console" /></a><figcaption>This is a sample RAML output in something called API Console</figcaption></figure>

 ## Auto-generating client SDK code

 It's important to note that with these specs (not just RAML), you're not just describing an API to generate a nifty doc output with an interactive console.
-There are tools that can also generate clients and other code from the spec into a library that you can integrate into your project.
-These clients allow developers to more easily make requests to your API and receive responses.
+There are tools that can also generate client SDKs and other code from the spec into a library that you can integrate into your project.
+This can help developers to more easily make requests to your API and receive responses.

+Additionally, the interactive console can provide a way to test out your API before developers code it.
+Mulesoft offers a "mocking service" for your API that simulates calls at a different baseURI.
+The push for using a spec is to design your API the right way from the start, without iterating with different versions as you try to get the endpoints right.

 ## Sample spec for Mashape Weather API

 To understand the proper syntax and format for RAML, you need to read the [RAML spec](http://raml.org/spec.html) and look at some examples.
 See also [this RAML tutorial](http://raml.org/docs.html#step-introduction) and this [video tutorial](https://www.youtube.com/embed/5o_nExedezw?autoplay=1).

 Even so, the documentation for the RAML spec isn't always so clear.
 For example, when I was trying to get the right syntax for the security scheme, the information was lacking on how to create security schemes that were based on a custom key in the header.
-Support from Mulesoft is also heavily dependent on whether you're an actual customer or not.

 Here's the Mashape Weather API formatted in the RAML spec: